Photo credit: Gage Skidmore from Peoria, AZ, United States of America, CC BY-SA 2.0, via Wikimedia Commons

-Tech Search Firm’s Favorite Silicon Valley Scenes
+Our Favorite Silicon Valley Scenes

+The technologists, the Gilfoyles of the world, keep the software, hardware, and networks that we use every day up and running.
+And for that, we salute them.
 Gilfoyle is a character on the hit HBO television series Silicon Valley.
 Actor Martin Starr plays Gilfoyle with nerdy precision and the requisite expletives.

 A writer for Vogue — yes, Vogue, the fashion magazine — has a crush on Gilfoyle, as do we.
 In an article entitled, Admit It: You Think Silicon Valley’s Gilfoyle Is Hot, Chelsea Hassler explains her reasoning,